-Birding, wildlife viewing, photography, water garden enthusiast, education, leisure walks, relaxation, painting, art, picnics or volunteer in a clean-up; whatever your reason may be, come enjoy a day in your National Park.
+Birding, wildlife viewing, photography, water gardens, leisure walks, relaxation, painting, art, picnics, yoga, dates, or even a nap in the shade; whatever your reason may be, come enjoy a day in your national park.

-Birding has always been a good reason to come to Kenilworth Aquatic Gardens year round.
-With aquatic, marsh, and wooded habitat Kenilworth is home to an array of birds year round.
-Spring and summer catch the song birds as they whip and zip through the air.
-Winter season brings the winter ducks and winter migratory birds from up north.
+Birding has always been a good reason to come to Kenilworth Aquatic Gardens.
+With aquatic, marsh, and wooded habitat, Kenilworth is home to a reported 248 species of birds year round.
+In spring and summer catch the song birds as they whip through the air.
+In the Winter seasons find ducks and the winter migrators from up north.

 Due to the COVID-19 pandemic, we are not offering ranger programs at this time.